taoensso/sente/README.md

 #### Any disadvantages?

-The implementation is relatively immature.
-There's not currently any known security holes, but I wouldn't rule out big or small bugs in the short term.
+I've been using something similar to Sente in production for several months, but this particular public implementation is relatively immature.
+There aren't currently any known security holes, but I wouldn't rule out big or small bugs in the short term.

 #### What is the `user-id` used by the server-side `chsk-send!` fn?